A zesty lemon loaf filled with blackberries and topped with a delicious lemon glaze. This bread is so easy to make and perfect for a summer treat!

 • yogurt- this recipe calls for full-fat Greek yogurt, or sour cream if you have that on hand! both work, but I wouldn’t substitute for low or no-fat options.

 • blackberries- Fresh blackberries are my favorite, but you can use frozen ones as well!
-Add a few extra minutes to the baking time if you use frozen.
+Add a few extra minutes to the baking time if you use frozen, and don’t defrost them before hand.

 • lemon- You are going to want to use fresh lemon for this recipe because we need both lemon zest and lemon juice!